 Some expats open businesses while some work for corporations.

-Others choose job paths in teaching, while more tech savvy expats work in IT.
+Others choose job paths in teaching, while more tech-savvy expats work in IT.
 This decision is ultimately up to you, and due to the fact that you cannot switch visas from a tourist visa to a work visa, you will most certainly get hired for your first job before you move to Japan.

-A reality check is in order — you should understand that Japan has a strict seniority system in most industries.
+A reality check is in order: you should understand that Japan has a strict seniority system in most industries.

 You will often get a job in Japan only to realize that someone less qualified will be making substantially more money than you.

-Moreover, the only reason they are making more money is there older age.
+Moreover, the only reason they are making more money is their older age.
 You have to put in time at a Japanese company to earn more.
 And even if you do that, your pay will only increase marginally each year.

 A visa is required for residency in Japan if you’re not a Japanese citizen.